 If you are using the suspension (liquid), shake the bottle well before each dose.
 Use a medication-measuring device or spoon to carefully measure the dose.
 Do not use a household spoon because you may not get the correct dose.

-Take the capsules or tablets with a glass of water.
-Swallow the capsules whole.
+Take the capsules or tablets with a full glass of water.
+Swallow whole.
 Do not crush or chew the capsules or tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
-Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
-Swallow the whole or split tablet without crushing or chewing.

 There are many brands and forms of pseudoephedrine available.
 Read the dosing instructions carefully for each product because the amount of pseudoephedrine may be different between products.
 Do not take more pseudoephedrine than recommended.